khassena/Pomodoro/README.md

 ## Description

-This is a group project of 3 people in which I am a member. we decided to make a clone of the <a href="https://apps.apple.com/kz/app/pomodoro-focus-timer/id1504867122">Pomodoro</a> application already existing in the App Store.
+This is a group project of 3 people in which I am a member.
+We decided to make a clone of the <a href="https://apps.apple.com/kz/app/pomodoro-focus-timer/id1504867122">Pomodoro</a> application already existing in the App Store.
 The idea of the application is based on the Pomodoro Technique by which people can perform a To-Do list on a timer

 We divided the tasks into 3 parts and my task was to make the Tasks screen.